jasongrahn/da410_hw/project5/project5.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+The Canonical correlation value of (0.7885079) between the head length and head breadth for the *first son* tests to significance with a p-value of 0.0003256.

-The output of the F-test shows us the
+The output of the F-test also shows us that the canonical correlation between the head length and head breadth for the *second son* is **not** significant.
+This tested out to a p-value of 0.8030550 given it's canonical correlation of 0.053740.